-My bodies of work are comprised of a series of self-devised, ritually practiced free-associative action-mark-making strategies.
-Each procedure explores various degrees of chance operations and seeks to question explore intuition, intention, interpretation and human participation.
+My bodies of work are comprised of a series of self or externally-devised, routinely practiced free-associative action mark-making strategies.
+Each time-based procedure explores various degrees of chance operations and seeks to explore intuition, intention, interpretation, contingency and human participation.
 A hybrid of fixed method with variables of the unknown explores and investigates performative mark-making methodologies, in-person and internet collaboration, control and working under pre-fixed intervals.
 Alongside chance, time-based procedures are concurrently determined to achieve work on paper whose marks are not initially foreseen.
 These systems and corresponding end products emphasize the passage of time.
-This practice of working addresses the disconnect between the maker engaged in active activity of doing versus the relative stagnancy of the resulting end product.
+This practice of working accentuates the disconnect between the maker engaged in an active practice of doing versus the relative stagnancy of the resulting end product.

-Heavily influenced by the scientific method, art-by-instruction and process art, the work aims to capture the conflicting elements of predetermined activity and variables and free-associative mark-making.
+Heavily influenced by the scientific method, art-by-instruction and process art, the work aims to capture the conflicting elements of predetermined activity and variables of free-associative mark-making.

-The chance operations in the work consist of: the rolling of dice, the blind spinning of dials, the selection from a deck of cards, and solicited participation of people from social media.
+The chance operations in the work consist of, but are not limited to: the rolling of dice, the blind spinning of dials, weather, the selection from a deck of cards, and solicited participation of people from social media.

 Through drawing, printmaking and mixed media, the works possess a strong reference to their materiality and the passage of time as seen through change, evolution or degradation.

 Any inquiries will be responded to at email@example.com